wedgies/emoji-text/README.md

 {
 	before: '[', // character to use before field
 	after: ']', // character to use after field
-	delimeter: ':', // shortcut to set before + after to same char
+	delimiter: ':', // shortcut to set before + after to same char
 	field: 'name', // field to use name, description or emoji,
 	callback: function(emoji, data) {} // custom conversion callback
 }